What is Japanese fabric... what to sew with it?

 What to sew with Japanese fabrics?

-Japanese fabric popelines have a certain stiffness.
-It is therefore necessary to choose a clothing model that itself has a bit of "rigidity".
-Models requiring fluidity are not suitable.
+Japanese fabric popelines have some body.
+It is therefore necessary to choose a garment pattern that itself has a bit of "stiffness."
+Patterns requiring fluidity are not suitable.

-• a flowing, light dress but rather a shirt dress, pinafore, with a yoke...
+• a flowing, light dress but rather a shirt dress, pinafore, or a dress with a yoke...

 • a flowing skirt but a pleated or straight skirt